 Beaches in Bahia Maimon

 Further along the coast you’ll find Bahia Maimon, which is straight out of the ‘do not disturb’ school of resorts.
 Its beach is award-winning – it was voted one of the world’s top 10 by Conde Nast Traveller.
-Plus, it’s home to a handful of shops, seafood restaurants and one of the biggest attractions in these parts – Ocean World.
+Plus, it’s home to a handful of shops and seafood restaurants.

 Things to See and Do in Puerto Plata